 - For an applicant.
 Elevator pitches are powerful tools in networking and interviewing.
 They help applicants express themselves in a professional manner that will stand out in an interviewer’s mind.
 Typically, elevator pitches are used to answer the interview question, “Tell me about yourself.”
 Elevator pitches give the applicant confidence right from the start of an interview or networking interaction.
 Many argue that it is easier to be confident in a new situation if you know what you are going to say beforehand.

-A Recruiter’s Elevator Pitch
+Elements of a Recruiter’s Elevator Pitch

 Of the many different elements about a company that one could share in an elevator pitch, there are a few that will stand out more than others.
 The outline of an elevator pitch should include an attention-grabbing opening line, something unique and memorable, key elements of the employee value proposition, and a call to action.
 Additionally, there are a few things that should NOT be included in an elevator pitch.
 Let’s look at each.